-With the rise of the plastic push-fit fittings, many myths have surfaced over the years about their quality and performance.
-In this blog post, we find out why you shouldn’t always believe in what you hear when it comes to the plumbing device.
+With the rise of the plastic push-fit plumbing fittings, many myths have surfaced over the years about their quality and performance.
+In this blog post, we find out why you shouldn’t always believe what you hear when it comes to the plumbing device.

 We all know the benefits of push-fit fittings: they’re quick and easy to install and don’t require any tools to assemble.
 However, some industry professionals are still unsure about using them and believe they remove the skill from the trade.
 We’ve set out to challenge these myths and prove that push-fits are a great option for installers.

 Myth 1: Soldering pipes is a true skill and using push-fits devalues the trade

 Although simple to install, the technology behind the push-fit system is actually extremely innovative.
 Their ability to twist and lock into position and provide high pressure performance makes them an invaluable piece of technology for installers to have in their armour.
 There’s no denying that soldering is a skill that installers can and should have pride in, but push-fit fittings also hold an important role in today’s industry evolving.